I. Formal Relationship Between the University and Students

 21. Student Access to Official University Record

-Students have the right to inspect their Official University Record, including the student file, under the supervision of a staff member and as maintained by the Office of the Registrar.
-Students have the right to have access to their financial assistance file, as maintained by the Financial Aid and Awards Office under the supervision of a staff member.
+Students have the right to inspect their official university record, including the student file, under the supervision of a staff member and as maintained by the Office of the Registrar.
+Students have the right to have access to their financial assistance file, as maintained by Awards and Financial Aid under the supervision of a staff member.
 Assessment reports and letters of reference submitted by third parties in support of students applying to professional programs will not be available for inspection.
-Students may inspect their Official University Record during normal office hours, and upon advance request in writing.
+Students may inspect their official university record during normal office hours, and upon advance request in writing.
 When students inspect their original records, examination will be permitted only under conditions that will prevent alteration or mutilation.
-In the event of a dispute as to the accuracy of the information maintained in their Official University Record, a student may appeal to the Registrar.
+In the event of a dispute as to the accuracy of the information maintained in their official university record, a student may appeal to the Registrar.

 22. Declaring a Major

-All undergraduate students, other than students enrolled in programs leading to the degrees of BASc, BEd, BFA, BSW or General/Integrated degrees (for which Majors do not apply), are required to declare a Major before the end of the semester in which they will complete 30 credit hours (See Academic Regulation 3).
-Majors do not apply in the degree of BScN.
+All undergraduate students other than students enrolled in programs leading to the degrees of BEd, BScN, BSW or General/Integrated degrees (for which majors do not apply), are required to declare a major before the end of the semester in which they will complete 30 credit hours (See General Requirements for a Degree With a Major in Regulations and Policies).
 Students intending to pursue a General or Integrated degree program must declare this intent before the end of the semester in which they will complete 30 credit hours.
-A student who transfers into the University must declare a Major at the time of application unless the transfer is to any of the degree programs indicated above.
-Declaration forms are available from the Office of the Registrar.
+A student who transfers into the University must declare a major at the time of application unless the transfer is to any of the degree programs indicated above.
+Declaration forms are available online at www.unbc.ca/registrar/forms.

 23. Double Majors